 1. Force your child to improve his or her English- pronto! -in your own country by buckling down to it at school, taking extra lessons, hiring a private tutor, enrolling in British Council classes, or whatever it takes.
 If you are able to read this, you obviously know enough English yourself to sort this out!
 The earlier you remedy the lack of English, the better.
 Don't put it off thinking that sending him to the UK at 16 will miraculously solve the problem.
 You will be saving yourself a lot of time and money by cramming a good knowledge of English under your youngster's belt before he arrives here.
 If your child is one of those poor souls who has serious trouble with languages and seems congenitally doomed to lousy-English-itis do not assume, unless he happens to be four years old, that by sending him or her to England he will become fluent.
 Wherever and however he cracks it, it is going to take work.

 2. 'International Study Centres.'
 Schools offering pre-boarding school programmes for non-English speakers have sprung up as independent wings of a number of long-established British public schools.
-These include Bedford School, Taunton School, Kings School (Ely), Rossall School, Dover College and St Bees School, but the best known is at Sherborne School.
+These include Bedford School, Taunton International, Kings School (Ely), Rossall School, Dover College and St Bees School, but the best known is at Sherborne International.
 They all specialise in boosting overseas pupils' English while also teaching a basic curriculum of maths, science, etc. Children can attend one of these cushy centres for as little as a term but frequently stay for one or two years.
 Pupils are prepared for public exams such as: Common Entrance, GCSEs or IGCSEs and even, in some cases, A levels or the International Baccalaureate.
 Classes are kept small and lessons are normally taught six days a week.
-They can all be found through the AISC.
+They can all be found through the AISC, who also list over 60 highly-regarded schools, including famous names, who have the machinery in place to help foreign students acquire the necessary skills.

 The overseas pupils usually wear the same uniform as the pupils in the main school and are able to use the school facilities (swimming pools, tennis courts, games halls, theatres, music practice rooms, etc).
 However, they are taught in separate premises and live and sleep in international student dorms.
 While most of the youngsters will enter mainstream British schools, only a few will enrol at the school to which their centre is attached.
 Exceptions are Dover College, where overseas pupils may gradually integrate into the non-international side of the school, and St Bees, where most of the international pupils move on to join the main school-these two schools are also currently less expensive than the rest.